instrumentisto/roundcube-docker-image/README.md

+## License

+Roundcube Webmail is licensed under [GPL-3.0 license][91].

+Roundcube Webmail Docker image is licensed under [MIT license][90].

 ## Issues

 We can't notice comments in the DockerHub so don't use them for reporting issue or asking question.

 If you have any problems with or questions about this image, please contact us through a [GitHub issue][3].